 Your Abilities, Techniques & Skills are what really allows this build to shine.

-You can check out our Swordmaster and Trooper Advanced Trainer quest guides if you haven't completed them already.
-They'll allow you to upgrade your skills to Level 3 once you get around half way through each quest chain.
+You can check out our Swordmaster Advanced Trainer quest guide if you haven't completed it already.
+It will allow you to upgrade your skills to Level 3 once you get around half way through the quest chain.

 Naturally how many points you are able to deploy will depend on your level in the game, so just upgrade each of the central abilities and passive skills to the highest level you can, and keep upgrading them as you go.